Nursing Home Wrongful Death Attorney

 To hold the nursing home accountable, you need to prove that their negligence caused your loved one’s death.
 This is not easy; unfortunately, people do die of natural causes in nursing homes all the time, so the facility often has a built-in alternative explanation.
 They may argue that there was nothing they could do.
 An experienced Alabama nursing home abuse and neglect attorney can investigate and get to the bottom of what happened.

 Our legal team knows how to hold nursing homes accountable.
 We review documents, interview witnesses, cross-reference stories, and engage experts when necessary to piece together what happened and how the facility failed to meet its duty of care.
-Often, we’re able to negotiate a fair settlement.
+Often, we’re able to negotiate a fair settlement (settlement amounts depend on many factors).
 If not, we are always ready to take negligent nursing homes to court and fight for your family’s rights before a judge and jury.

 If you lost a loved one to nursing home abuse or neglect, we would be honored to listen to your story and explain your options in a free, confidential consultation.
 No obligation, no pressure, just answers.
 Contact us today to discuss your situation with an experienced nursing home wrongful death attorney.
 We’re based in Birmingham and serve families throughout Alabama.